< PREV | NEXT > | INDEX | SITEMAP | GOOGLE | LINKS | UPDATES | BLOG | EMAIL | HOME

 Atlas updated a quantity of Mirages, apparently including both South African machines and some obtained quietly from Israel and possibly some other foreign sources, to the Cheetah standard, with variants including:

 * The Chilean company ENAER (Empresa Nacional de Aeronatica) performed a similar Kfir-C2-like upgrade under the name "Pantera (Panther)" of the Chilean Mirage 50 fleet, beginning in 1988.
 The Pantera incorporated fixed canards and other aerodynamic improvements, as well as advanced avionics.
-These aircraft have an extended nose to accommodate some of the new avionics.
+These aircraft had an extended nose to accommodate some of the new avionics.
+They were all retired by 2007.

 BACK_TO_TOP